apache/druid/docs/querying/query-context-reference.md

 - **Parameters by query type**: Applies to the specific type of query, such as TopN, Timeseries, or GroupBy.
 - **Vectorization parameters**: Controls vectorized query execution for supported query types.

-For instructions on how the different approaches for set query context in your queries, see [Set the Query Context](./set-query-context.md).
+To learn how to set query context, see [Set query context](./set-query-context.md).

+If you're looking for query context parameters used specifically with Druid SQL, check out the [SQL query context](sql-query-context.md).
+For context parameters related to Multi-Stage Queries (MSQ), see the [MSQ context parameters](../multi-stage-query/reference/#context-parameters).

 ## General parameters

 Unless otherwise noted, the following parameters apply to all query types, and to both native and SQL queries.
-See [SQL query context](sql-query-context.md) for other query context parameters that are specific to Druid SQL planning.

 |Parameter          |Default                                 | Description          |
 |-------------------|----------------------------------------|----------------------|